 Join us and make a real difference to a child's life

-A Schoolreaders volunteer's time can be enough to transform a child’s reading ability, ensuring that they are able to get the most out of further education and enabling them to explore new worlds of knowledge, inspiration, creativity and fun.
+A Schoolreaders volunteer's time can be enough to transform a child’s reading ability, ensuring that they are able to get the most out of their education and enabling them to explore new worlds of knowledge, inspiration, creativity and fun.

 WHAT'S REQUIRED TO BECOME A SCHOOLREADER?